-Turns out, this is the tip of the iceberg in what sleeping (or “un-woke”) devices can do in response to sounds, without dramatically increasing their power consumption or their communication with the cloud.
+Turns out, this is the tip of the iceberg of what sleeping (or “un-woke”) devices can do in response to sounds, without dramatically increasing their power consumption or their communication with the cloud.

 CEO and founder Chris Mitchell—who has a dual degree in electrical engineering and music technology from Anglia Ruskin University in Cambridge, England, and a Ph.D. involving the identification of music genres—took me through the company’s technology last month.
 It’s a bit different than programming a device to recognize a wake word—or even an audio fingerprint.

-Using a deep learning system, Audio Analytic is analyzing sounds and coding them into ideophones.
-At that point, it’s just as simple for a digital assistant to react to a sound as it is to a wake word.
+Using a deep-learning system, Audio Analytic is analyzing sounds and coding them into ideophones.
+At that point, it’s just as simple for a digital assistant to react to a sound as it is to react to a wake word.